ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 The accounts of each coin are described using a list of `crypto-detailed-account` indicating a public key or extended public key, a derivation path, a potential script type and a potential list of tokens associated to the account.

-The accounts are always grouped under a coin identity with the `crypto-coin-identity` UR type.
+The accounts are always grouped under a coin identity with the `coin-identity` UR type.

 Additionally, the offline signer can send metadata in `crypto-portfolio-metadata` along with the coins and the accounts.